LafeLabs/squares/README.md

 ## Replicate Magic Dump

-A TRASH MAGIC DUMP is an Internet connection controlled by a TRASH MAGIC OPERATOR, which can be set up to host multiple TRASH SERVERS and [RECURSIVE WEB](https://github.com/LafeLabs/trashmagic/tree/main/web/recursiveweb) instances.
+A TRASH MAGIC DUMP is an Internet connection controlled by a TRASH MAGIC OPERATOR, which can be set up to host multiple TRASH SERVERS.

 If you are an Operator with multiple TRASH MAGIC servers and you want to set up a dump, first choose one of the servers to act as a DUMP DIRECTOR.
 To convert it to DUMP DIRECTOR you want to first stop and disable the Apache web server, since we're going to use another server instead.
 A DUMP DIRECTOR is an [NGINX SERVER](https://www.nginx.com/) set up using [DOCKER ](https://www.docker.com/) and the GUI tool from [nginxproxymanager](https://nginxproxymanager.com/setup/#running-the-app).